Primordial Black Hole Formation in Rastall Gravity: Shifted Collapse Threshold and Exponential Abundance Sensitivity: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Prof. M. Sami and Dr. Debottam Nandi for insightful comments during the preparation of the manuscript.
+The author would like to thank Prof. M. Sami and Dr. Debottam Nandi for insightful comments during the preparation of the manuscript and Sourav Mridha for carefully going through the manuscript and helping to typeset.
+The author would like to thank the anonymous referees for thier invaluable comments.
 The work of MRG is supported by the Science and Engineering Research Board (SERB), DST, Government of India, under the Grant Agreement number CRG/2022/004120 (Core Research Grant).
 MRG would like to thank IUCAA, Pune, India, for their hospitality during the visit as an associate, where this work was initiated.